DANOVACAVALARIA/dis-benchmark/README.md

 # dis-benchmark

-Code about the paper "An Experiment on Serialization of DIS Messages Using Protocol Buffers"
+Code implementation for the paper "An Experiment on Serialization of DIS Messages Using Protocol Buffers"